The effect of a finite time horizon in the durable good monopoly problem with atomic consumers: The Model

-When constructing an SPNE in the atomic finite-horizon model, we will therefore restrict the strategy space of the duropolist and consumers so that they satisfy the strong-Markov conditions: the prices the duropolist chooses are a function $\mu:\mathcal{P}([N])\times T \rightarrow \mathcal{R}^+$ and the consumers strategies are such that $i$ buys in period $t$ iff $v_i \geq \kappa(\mu_t,t)$ for some function $\kappa$.
+When constructing an SPNE in the atomic finite-horizon model, we will therefore restrict the strategy space of the duropolist and consumers so that they satisfy the strong-Markov conditions: the prices the duropolist chooses are a function that depends only on the remaining consumers and the number of time periods left, that is, $\mu:\mathcal{P}([N])\times T \rightarrow \mathcal{R}^+$ and the consumers strategies are such that $i$ buys in period $t$ iff $v_i \geq \kappa(\mu_t,t)$ for some function $\kappa$.
 However, our main result from Section $\ref{sec:results}$ only requires the equilibrium satisfies the skimming property.

-We study the model in both a complete and an incomplete information setting.
-In the complete information setting, the values of each consumer are known to all participants in the market.
-In our incomplete information setting, the duropolist knows the distribution of values, but not which value corresponds to which consumer.
-For example, she may know the consumer values are $\{100,50,30\}$, but does not know which of these three is the value of Consumer 1.
-Similarly, each consumer knows the set of values and which is their own value, but does not know which values correspond to the other consumers.
-Note that, in this model, the $N$ consumers may have $N$ very different types; we do not restrict consumers to be drawn from a common known distribution.
+Observe that in the model of \citet{bagnoli1989durable} which we studied in this paper, the values of each consumer are known to all participants in the market.
+In Appendix 2 we extend the equilibrium results to a restricted incomplete information setting, where the duropolist knows the distribution of values, but not which value corresponds to which consumer.